borisvanschooten/webcogs-ai-toolkit/README.md

 ## Webcogs app building toolkit: using the LLM as a compiler

 I find AI generated code is often accurate enough to use the AI like a *regular (powerful but slow and unreliable) compiler* that compiles specifications into code, without having to revert to idiosyncratic prompt engineering.
-However, this only works if the prompt is small and clear enough, without distractions, and the subject matter is sufficiently well-known.
+However, this only works if the prompt is small and clear enough, written in sufficiently technical language, is without distractions, and the subject matter is sufficiently well-known.
 The current generation of AI coding tools and agents are not good enough to build or maintain large software bases, so there is still the need for a human architect.
 So, in order to make this *LLM-as-compiler* concept work for real-life problems, software has to be organized in a certain way.
 A main goal of software engineering is to make complex software manageable for humans.
 In the age of AI, I think there should also be something like *AI-oriented software engineering*.

 The Webcogs toolkit is basically an AI-oriented software engineering experiment to find out what works and what doesn't.
 First of all, it is based on the *prompts-as-code* principle.
 Normally, developers write a prompt to generate code, then they keep the code, but throw away the prompt.
 The prompts-as-code concept turns this around: prompts are specifications, so they should not only be kept, but also managed using software engineering principles, such as modularity and version control.
 The more prompts are treated as first-class citizens, the more easily code can be re-generated reliably.